The Framework: A Universe That Never Closes

 VI.
 Evolution

-Life is the boundary layer turning systematic in embodied form — agglomeration becoming exploratory and self-reinforcing at once.
+Life is the boundary layer turning systematic in embodied form — agglomeration becoming exploratory, recursive, and self-reinforcing.

 Consciousness exists in classical space — fully asymptoted, existing in time, thinking in sequence, anchored in a body that is the universe’s accumulated history.

 But consciousness is unique among classical anchors.
-It retains the capacity to turn and look back through the boundary layer toward the quantum substrate that produced it.
-To contemplate, to think about probability, coherence basins, the weave itself.
+It retains the capacity to turn and look back through the boundary layer toward the substrate that produced it.
+To contemplate coherence, emergence, and the weave itself.

 Not when some unified threshold is crossed — there is no such threshold — but when a basin has deepened sufficiently on its own particular terms to exist in classical space while remaining capable of turning back toward its own origin.
 Each instance of consciousness emerges on its own conditions, as all coherence does.